Is a drag queen a reliable travel guide?

 If someone was interested in becoming a travel blogger, what advice or guidance would you give them?

-I actually wrote a blog post about this earlier in 2018.
+I actually wrote a blog post about this.
 I think the key things I had to overcome when I first started out was learning that everything didn’t have to be perfect, and also to work out my angle on the content I produce.
-Both of these were difficult in different ways but were important steps for me in blogging.
+Both of these were difficult in different ways, but were important steps for me in blogging.

 I judged everything I did really harshly when I first started blogging, and didn’t really want to make anything public.
 I felt both my website and my photography were nowhere near the level of professionalism that I wanted them to be.
 They still aren’t - and probably will never be - but I had to realise that there was no way I’d ever get better if I didn’t just put myself and my work out there.
 So, I would definitely recommend that new bloggers allow themselves to be a bit crap at the start and not be too tough on themselves.
 Blogging is itself a journey, so just get started and keep trying to get better gradually.

 My second piece of advice would be to try and work out what it is about your blog that makes it different.
 The blogging world is so saturated these days that it’s really hard to stand out, so take some time to develop what it is that makes your take on the world so interesting or unique.
 When I first started, my travel blogging and my drag performing were two separate parts of my life but I slowly began to realise that the two elements together gave me a very unique voice.